 Dyrhólaey promontory is 120 meters high and is the most southerly point of mainland Iceland, near the village of Vik.
 Landslides are frequent, and the Environment Agency of Iceland regularly closes certain areas to prevent accidents, Visitors can check the website to see which areas are closed.
 While visiting, please observe the possible barriers and do not get too close to the edge -the rocks could crumble from under your feet, and one can never be too careful…

-Geysir in the Haukadalur valley is probably the most famous Icelandic natural site and houses several geysers, the most known Strokkur, which flows several times per hour.
-The "flares" at Geysir can hurl boiling water up to 70 meters in the air.
+Geysir in the Haukadalur valley is probably the most famous Icelandic natural site and houses several geysers.
+The most known Strokkur, which flows several times per hour.
+The “flares” at Geysir can hurl boiling water up to 70 meters in the air.
 Geysir can also be a dangerous place if you do not respect the barriers and pathways, as water and even the earth can have temperatures that exceed 100 degrees.
-The rope barriers standing around Geysir are there for a reason - obey them!
+The rope barriers standing around Geysir are there for a reason – obey them!

-Godafoss, "Waterfall of the Gods" on the number one road between Akureyri and Myvatn is located on the river Skjálfandafljót.
+Godafoss, “Waterfall of the Gods” on the number one road between Akureyri and Myvatn is located on the river Skjálfandafljót.
 This magnificent waterfall provided with a rich history is 12 meters high and 30 meters wide.
-In summer you can enjoy the waterfall almost without anxiety, provided of course remember you don't get too close.
-In winter, against the snow and ice covers the entire area around the waterfall and the visibility is not very good: difficult to calculate how near is reasonable to approach the waterfall.
-Also, the snow covers indication and safety ropes, and snow may also accumulate on the edge of the precipice where the waterfall empties, giving the impression of a "false floor" beneath your feet.
+In summer you can enjoy the waterfall almost without anxiety, provided of course remember you don’t get too close.
+In winter, against the snow and ice covers the entire area around the waterfall and the visibility is not very good.
+It is then difficult to calculate how near is reasonable to approach the waterfall.
+Also, the snow covers indication and safety ropes, and snow may also accumulate on the edge of the precipice where the waterfall empties, giving the impression of a “false floor” beneath your feet.

 Grjótagjá and Stóragjá